terraform-azurerm-examples/example-hub/README.md

 * `terraform plan`
 * `terraform apply`

-The resources will be created in a single resource group called test-hub.
+The resources will be created in a single resource group called example-hub.

 Read the full readme for more information and options.